Engin-Boot/capture-behavior-of-a-visit-counter-nayanamangalpalli/needs-facilities.md

 Given a system working properly (counting and display of count)\
 When a system provides a report of number of patients visiting hospital on hourly and daily basis.\
+(Patients mostly come at evening or saturday,sunday)\
-Then facility manager can arrange beds and seats based on report.\
+Then facility manager can arrange beds and seats based on report.

 Scenario: Alert when seating capacity is full